timescale/pgai/docs/python-integration.md

 Additional parameters are simply forwarded to the underlying [SQLAlchemy relationship](https://docs.sqlalchemy.org/en/20/orm/relationships.html) so you can configure it as you desire.

-Think of the `embedding_relationship` as a normal SQLAlchemy relationship, but with a preconfigured model instance under the hood.
+Think of the `vectorizer_relationship` as a normal SQLAlchemy relationship, but with a preconfigured model instance under the hood.

 ## Setting up the Vectorizer